-- Operational land and buildings and other operational assets at fair value, determined as the amount that would be paid for the assets in its existing use; - Surplus assets held for disposal at fair value, determined as the amount that would be paid for the assets in its existing use; - Assets under construction at depreciated historical cost until brought into commission.
+• operational land and buildings and other operational assets at fair value, determined as the amount that would be paid for the assets in its existing use;

+- surplus assets held for disposal at fair value, determined as the amount that would be paid for the assets for its highest and best use from a market participant's perspective and; - assets under construction at depreciated historical cost until brought into commission.

 Where there is no market-based evidence of fair value because of the specialist nature of an asset, depreciated replacement cost is used as an estimate of fair value.

-Where non-property assets have short useful lives or low values (or both), depreciated historical cost basis is used as a proxy for fair value.
+Where non-property assets have short useful lives or low values (or both), depreciated historical cost basis is used as an estimate of fair value.